Stephin95/Srt-Maker/readme.txt

 Auto SRT Maker

+Python is a requirement for this script to work
 Please download any model according to your requirement from https://alphacephei.com/vosk/models and unpack as 'model' in the current folder.
 Install ffmpeg based on your operating system install vosk using by following command